btzy/nativefiledialog-extended/README.md

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
 (There are no plans to support this; you shouldn't be still using Windows XP anyway.)
  - No Emscripten (WebAssembly) bindings.
 (This might get implemented if I decide to port Circuit Sandbox for the web, but I don't think there is any way to implement a web-based folder picker.)
  - GTK dialogs don't set the existing window as parent, so if users click the existing window while the dialog is open then the dialog will go behind it.
 GTK writes a warning to stdout or stderr about this.
- - Portal dialogs (the alternative to GTK on Linux) don't support a default path.
-Any default path you supply will be ignored.
  - This library is not compatible with the original Native File Dialog library.
 Things might break if you use both in the same project.
 (There are no plans to support this; you have to use one or the other.)
  - This library does not explicitly dispatch calls to the UI thread.
 This may lead to crashes if you call functions from other threads when the platform does not support it (e.g. macOS).
 Users are generally expected to call NFDe from an appropriate UI thread (i.e. the thread performing the UI event loop).